 An excellent summary of the restoration of Stirling Castle is available from 99% Invisible.

 The castle offers helpful and thoughtful itineraries, though, for a traveler such as myself, following the map is likely sufficient.

 Having completed your visit to the castle, we were fortunate to be able to visit Argyll's Lodging, a well-preserved 17th-century townhouse, with entrance fee included in our ticket price to the castle.
 Unfortunately, the Lodging is currently closed for "essential maintenance."
 Check back on the website - hopefully this will change soon!

 Our final stop was THE PORTCULLIS, a cozy pub near the castle, as we ambled back down the hill.
-I'd recommend lunch here, before or after the castle, but as we had already eaten, we opted for a pint (they do allow half pints, I came to find).
+I'd definitely recommend lunch here, before or after your visit to the castle, but as we had already eaten, we opted for a pint (they do allow half pints, I came to find).

 Stirling is a lovely town - full of history and Scottish charm.
 Stop by for a day and check it out (and if you have more time than we did, journey out to The Wallace Monument which, incidentally, does offer complimentary transportation, as it's a bit outside the town itself).

 This website uses marketing and tracking technologies.
 Opting out of this will opt you out of all cookies, except for those needed to run the website.
 Note that some products may not work as well without tracking cookies.Opt Out of Cookies